 B. Provisional undergraduate student members shall be enrolled in undergraduate or graduate programs at the time of induction.
 Undergraduate students may apply for provisional membership if they are pursuing a degree in neuroscience, or a closely related discipline, but have not yet attained the requisite credit hours and/or number of courses required for election as a regular student member.
-To be eligible to apply for provisional membership, a student shall have completed at least one semester, or two quarters, with a minimum cumulative grade point average of 3.50 on a 4.00 point scale, and have completed at least one neuroscience-related course (e.g. Introductory Neuroscience or Neuroscience Seminar).
+To be eligible to apply for provisional membership, a student shall have completed at least one semester, or two quarters, with a minimum cumulative grade point average of 3.0 on a 4.0 point scale, and have completed at least one neuroscience-related course (e.g. Introductory Neuroscience or Neuroscience Seminar).
 Upon attaining regular member requirements, the student shall submit an application for regular student membership, which will be subject to approval by the local chapter as specified in the chapter bylaws (1.A.1).

-C. Optional Higher Qualifications: Any chapter may establish minimum scholastic qualifications that are higher than those listed in Article III, Section 1a.

 D. Faculty members who teach and do research in the area of neuroscience and are employed by institutions where there is an active chapter of Nu Rho Psi may become active members of the Chapter upon election to membership and induction into Nu Rho Psi.